DavidWells/markdown-magic/README.md

 **Options:**
 - `url`: The URL of the remote content to pull in
 - `src`: Alias for `url`
+- `githubToken`: Optional token value for private GitHub files.
+Only used when private GitHub reads are enabled.
+- `useGhCli`: For GitHub URLs, allow fallback to `gh api` when private GitHub reads are enabled.
+Default: `true`
+- `preferGhCli`: Try `gh api` before the GitHub contents API.
+Default: `false`
 - `sections`: Comma-separated list or array of markdown section headings to include
 - `section`: Single markdown section heading to include
 - `headings`: Array of markdown heading levels to include, such as `headings={[2,3]}`